zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`, msg: :zeek:type:`dns_msg`, ans: :zeek:type:`dns_answer`)

-   Generated on DNS reply resource records when the type of record is not one that Bro knows how to parse and generate another more specific event.
+   Generated on DNS reply resource records when the type of record is not one that Zeek knows how to parse and generate another more specific event.

    :c: The connection, which may be UDP or TCP depending on the type of the